Best Vitamin C Serums 2026: Science-Backed Picks That Outperform the Rest

 |---|---|

-| Applying to damp skin | Water can alter the pH of L-ascorbic acid.
+| Applying to damp skin | Water alters the pH of L-ascorbic acid.
 Apply to completely dry skin to avoid stinging and ensure penetration. |

 | Storing in the bathroom | Heat and humidity accelerate oxidation.
-Store your serum in a drawer or the fridge. |
+Store in a drawer or the fridge. |

-| Mixing with Retinol immediately | Using both at the same time can cause irritation.
-Use Vitamin C in the morning and Retinol at night.
-See the ultimate AM and PM routine. |
+| Mixing with Retinol immediately | Use vitamin C in the morning and retinol at night.
+See our AM and PM routine guide. |

 | Expecting overnight results | Vitamin C works by cumulative protection.
 Expect visible brightening in 4-6 weeks, not 4 days. |